|Norton Secure VPN

 Limited features with Norton VPN

 One reason Secure VPN is so easy to use is that it has a very limited feature set.
 For example, users don’t have to worry about which connection protocol to use, since that is fixed.
 In addition, when considering Norton Secure VPN, you need to be cognizant of which operating systems you will be using it on.
 That’s because not all features are available on all operating systems.

 One example will suffice to make the issue clear.
-Norton Secure VPN does provide a kill switch to prevent your data from leaking, except with the Android client.
-Even the windows and Mac OS VPN apps did not have a kill switch.
+Norton Secure VPN does provide a kill switch to prevent your data from leaking if the VPN connection drops.
+But it is only included in the Windows and Android apps.
+Even the Mac OS VPN apps don’t have a kill switch.

 If you are considering this product, do your due diligence to ensure that all the features you need are available for all of the operating systems you are considering using.